Irrelon/ForerunnerDB/readme.md

 object with a custom .toJSON() method that serialises it differently to the native implementation.

-For convienience the make() method is also available on all ForerunnerDB class instances e.g. db, collection, view etc. For instance you can access make via:
+For convenience the make() method is also available on all ForerunnerDB class instances e.g. db, collection, view etc. For instance you can access make via:

 ```js